 Mercer Vine is pleased to announce its latest listing of the historic Owlwood Estate.

-Located at 141 S. Carolwood Drive, Owlwood is easily one of the city’s most iconic and historically significant properties.
-Listed at $180 million, the Italian Renaissance villa incorporates classic European design along with modern details left by its numerous legendary owners, which include internationally renowned celebrities, entertainment icons, prominent corporate magnates, and respected dignitaries.
+Located at 141 S. Carolwood Drive, Owlwood is easily one of Los Angeles's most iconic and historically significant properties.
+Listed at $180 million, the Italian Renaissance villa incorporates classic European design along with modern details left by its numerous legendary owners.

 Owlwood Estate: The Platinum Triangle’s Most Coveted Trophy Property